rizinorg/book/src/analysis/code_analysis.md

 ## Analysis hints

 It is not an uncommon case that analysis results are not perfect even after you tried every single configuration option.
-This is where the "analysis hints" radare2 mechanism comes in.
+This is where the "analysis hints" rizin mechanism comes in.
 It allows to override some basic opcode or meta-information properties, or even to rewrite the whole opcode string.
 These commands are located under `ah` namespace: